gauthierlecocq/Graduate-admission/README.md

 Let's imagine I am a student and I want to know the chances I have to enter an american university.

-Well, that's what we're doing here.
+Well, that's what we're doing here using 5 machine learning classification models !